 ‘In’ or ‘Out’ of network refers to whether Popovich Chiropractic has a signed agreement with the respective company.

 ‘Accepting Assignment’ means that we would accept direct payment from an insurance company.
 A patient is generally only responsible for a copay at the time of service if we accept assignment.
-If the patient has an UNMET DEDUCTIBLE, they will be required to pay $150 up-front for the 1st visit and $75 for each successive visit until their deductible has been met.
-We will then bill the patient the difference between the amount collected and amount charged.
+If the patient has an UNMET DEDUCTIBLE, they will be required to pay as they go, generally $150-$180 for the 1st visit and $75 for each successive visit until their deductible has been met.
+Please NOTE, SOME DEDUCTIBLES DON’T APPLY FOR CHIROPRACTIC SERVICES, so its always best to check with your insurer or call our office and have us check if you’re unsure.
+For example, you may have a $300 deductible under your insurance plan, but it may not apply to chiropractic and some other services and you may only be responsible for your co-pay at the time of your visit.
 If we do not accept assignment payment is due in full at the time of service.

 If you have insurance coverage where we are not an in-network provider, you can contact your insurance company to see if they will reimburse you for visiting an out of network provider.
 As a general policy, we do not accept assignment from out-of-network insurance companies.
 This means that you will be responsible for providing payment at the time of service and Popovich Chiropractic can assist you in submitting these charges to your insurance company so they can reimburse you directly.
 We can provide a superbill with diagnosis and procedure codes directly to you for claim submission.
 Alternatively, we can send all claim forms directly to your out-of-network insurance on your behalf for free if your insurance company accepts electronic claim submission.
 This is the extent of the aid we can be expected to give in helping to bill any out-of-network insurance company.
 If you request that Popovich Chiropractic spend any extra time or effort in the future, in any manner, to assist you in the reimbursement process other than submitting an electronic claim or providing you a superbill, an additional compensation must be paid by the patient to Popovich Chiropractic.
 Compensation for the additional times spent are at the rate of $25 per hour and $1 per page for medical record printing.